meteor/meteor/content/deployment.md

 <h3 id="meteor-performance">Understanding Meteor Performance</h3>

-Although a host of tools exist to monitor the performance of HTTP, request-response based applications, the insights they give aren't necessarily useful for a reactive system like a Meteor Application.
+Although a host of tools exist to monitor the performance of HTTP, request-response based applications, the insights they give aren't necessarily useful for a connected client system like a Meteor application.
 Although it's true that slow HTTP response times would be a problem for your app, and so using a tool like [Pingdom](https://www.pingdom.com) can serve a purpose, there are many kinds of issues with your app that won't be surfaced by such tools.

 <h3 id="galaxy-apm">Monitoring with Galaxy</h3>